sdoddler/forwarder-hook/README.md

 We need to translate DEL keyword to hex.
 DEL = 44454C

 Numbers from 00 to 09 stay the same.
-No need to translate.
+No need to translate them.

     const prepared = {
       TransactionType: "Invoke",